noru/noru.github.io/resume/2019-08-14/index.md

 > 7 years programming experience in a wide range of technical stacks.
 > Strong learning ability and willingness.
-> Team player and effcient communicator, always took a role as key developer in team.
+> Team player and efficient communicator, always took a role as key developer in team.
-> Tech nerd and enthusiastic about effciency and quality.
+> Tech nerd and enthusiastic about efficiency and quality.
 > Full stack web developer since beginning, and now an experienced front-end engineer.
 > Looking forward to sharpen my skills and acquire new ones.